House Style, Style Sheets and Imposing Consistency on Texts: Important Pillars of the Editor’s Craft

 (by 24 February latest)/th>

 (from 25 February and until 2 March latest)

 *LAMP members: Association of Southern African Indexers and Bibliographers (ASAIB), ProJourn, Southern African Freelancers’ Association (SAFREA), South African Science Journalists’ Association (SASJA) and the South African Translators’ Institute (SATI).

-If members are unable to attend this webinar after having registered and paid for it, a full refund is possible if cancellations are received by Sharon Rose by noon on 25 February.
-Once the final number of attendees has been confirmed on the morning of the webinar, no refunds are possible.
+If members are unable to attend this webinar after having registered and paid for it, a full refund is possible if cancellations are received by Sharon Rose by no later than 12 noon on 2 March.
+Once the final number of attendees has been confirmed on the eve of the webinar, no refunds are possible.